bridge-codes/bridge/www/docs/routes.md

 ## Definition

-Defining the routes for your Bridge project is simple – it's a JSON object with your handlers at the leaf nodes of the JSON tree.
+Defining the routes for your Bridge project is simple – it's a object with your handlers at the leaf nodes of the object tree.

 In addition to defining individual routes, you can create nested routes by adding new objects to your router.
 Nested routes let you group related routes together for a more complex and organized API.